 All that is obviously a much bigger and more complex problem.
 I did a whole series of posts on the subject, in fact!

-Another seed of failure planted long before this scene ever takes place is, I think, the now standard adaptational decision to change the identity to the 'lost boy' from someone who is a total stranger to out characters as in the novel, to the missing son of Ma Costa, Billy.
+Another seed of failure planted long before this scene ever takes place is, I think, the now standard adaptational decision to change the identity to the 'lost boy' from someone who is a total stranger to our characters as in the novel, to the missing son of Ma Costa, Billy.
 I've gone into my reasons for feeling this is a very misguided move before so I'll try not to repeat myself on the general issues here.
 But even in the immediate moment it disrupts what ought to be the simple 'wham' horror of the moment.

 Making the boy into someone Lyra knows means that there must be two 'wham' moments - the realisation of what the boy is missing and the horror of realising who the boy is.
-And the fact that Lyra knows him and his mum is back at the Gyptian camp derails the scene; that immediately takes emotional priority.
+And the fact that Lyra knows him and that his mum is back at the Gyptian camp derails the scene; that immediately takes emotional priority.

 The reason screenwriters love to swap in a character here with a personal connection to the main characters is the idea that this strengthens the emotions.
 It doesn't; it gazumps them.
 If the boy is Billy, as soon as Lyra recognises him we're already skipping past the emotions and information of the moment, and pre-experiencing the inevitable upcoming drama of Ma's feelings.